Information for Current Students

 The department requires students to fulfill the following requirements for a Master’s Degree in English:

-- 8 Courses (24 credit hours) with an average grade of B or above: at least 5 courses at the 700-level (graduate student courses), with three additional courses at the 600-level (advanced undergraduate) courses or 6 courses at the 700-level and 2 courses at 600-level.
+- Eight courses (24 credit hours) with an average grade of B or above: at least 5 courses at the 700-level (graduate student courses), with three additional courses at the 600-level (advanced undergraduate) courses or 6 courses at the 700-level and 2 courses at 600-level.
 A number of credit hours are allotted for doing thesis research; these courses receive a grade of Satisfactory or Unsatisfactory only.

 - In the second year: by the time students have completed their course and language requirements, and upon recommendation of the English Department, they may apply for Degree Candidacy.
 At this point, the student will work with a thesis adviser; two additional faculty members will be added to the committee for the purpose of the thesis defense.
 Students are expected to complete their thesis with one additional semester’s work.
 Recent theses emerging from the program have been wide-ranging in their scope.
 Click to see some recent theses.